 William studied architecture at the University of Edinburgh, graduating with a distinction in 2006.
 He completed his Part 3 at the University of Westminster in 2010.
-Since then, William has worked for several practices on a wide range of projects, including large-scale residential projects for Eric Parry.
+Since then, William has worked for several practices on a wide range of projects, including large-scale commercial projects for Eric Parry Architects.

-William started at Walters & Cohen in early 2020, joining the team working on two school projects in China.
+William started at Walters & Cohen in early 2020, joining the project for Broadstone Academy in Shenzhen.